tgaspar/linux-fe/docs/workshop/usr-grp-perm.md

 E: Could not open lock file /var/lib/dpkg/lock - open (13: Permission denied)
 E: Unable to lock the administration directory (/var/lib/dpkg/), are you root?
 ```

 What the heck?!

 ## Super user do - `sudo`

 In the two examples above we've learned that not all doors are open and that we can't just go about installing software.
-Linux in general was built with security in mind.
+Linux was built with security in mind.
 Reading or writing system files or installing new programs is something that not everyone should have the authority to do.

 I know what you're next question is though: what if this is your computer and if you want to do whatever you please with it?
 Isn't making mistakes the best way to learn things?!